Sailor accused of burning US warship faces 2nd day in court

 Mays denied igniting the amphibious assault ship that burned for nearly five days and injured dozens aboard.
 The hearing will determine whether there is enough evidence to proceed with a military trial.

-Defense attorneys said fellow sailors considered Mays “arrogant” because he had come from SEAL training.
+Defense attorneys said fellow sailors considered Mays “arrogant” because the sailor who was 19 at the time had come from SEAL training.
 They disputed that Mays hated the Navy more than any other sailor assigned to deck duty like he was, which involves cleaning the ship.

 The junior sailor was charged with aggravated arson and the willful hazarding of a vessel.